 The Miami Valley’s air quality is the best it has been in 50 years.
-Transportation sources continue to be a significant contributor to our pollution and GHG inventory.
+Transportation sources continue to be a significant contributor to our pollution and greenhouse gas (GHG) inventory.

-The Dayton Region, similar to most urban areas across Ohio and the nation, is working to maintain and improve healthy air quality on a continuing basis.
-Over the years industries have updated formula, changed processes, and realized efficiencies that have reduced air pollution emissions.
-Governments have invested in improved transportation infrastructure, more energy efficient buildings to reduce their emissions.
-And residents of the Miami Valley have taken common sense steps like keeping their cars tuned up and insulating their homes with the effect of both reducing pollution and saving money.
+The Dayton Region is working to maintain and improve healthy air quality on a continuing basis.
+Over the years, industries have updated processes and increased efficiencies in order to reduce air pollution emissions.
+Governments have improved transportation infrastructure and built energy efficient buildings to reduce their emissions.
+Residents of the Miami Valley have taken common sense steps to reduce air pollution, like keeping their cars tuned up.
+These efforts have helped reduce air pollution in the Miami Valley Region.

-Fine particulate pollution consists of microscopic matter, which because of its size is able to lodge deep in the lungs just through normal breathing.
-PM can be directly emitted from utilities, other industry, automobiles tailpipes, and even wood fires.
-A number of health issues arise from regular exposure to PM, including coughing, wheezing, reduced lung function, asthma attacks, heart attacks and strokes.
-Studies have linked PM to early death.
+Fine particulate matter (PM2.5) pollution consists of microscopic particles, small enough to lodge deep in the lungs through normal breathing.
+PM2.5 can be directly emitted from utilities, industrial processing, tailpipe emissions, and even wood fires.
+A number of health issues arise from regular exposure to PM2.5, including coughing, wheezing, reduced lung function, asthma attacks, heart attacks, strokes, and early death.

-Another pollutant issue, for which RAPCA does not regulate or monitor, is greenhouse gas emissions (GHG), particularly carbon dioxide and methane.
 The primary sources of GHG emissions are from fossil fuel combustion for energy production and transportation.
-GHG are heat-trapping gases that, with increasing concentrations in the atmosphere, are forcing climate warming and changes to temperature, precipitation and vegetation patterns.
+GHGs are heat-trapping gases that, with increasing concentrations in the atmosphere, are forcing climate changes.
+This includes global warming, an increase in catastrophic weather events, and changes to precipitation and vegetation patterns.
 Prolonged, significant warming to our Midwest climate will have detrimental impacts on our infrastructure, agriculture, and health.
+Therefore, decreasing the concentration of GHGs in our atmosphere is vital to air quality and our quality of life.

 What Communities can do